top of page

 Client: Private

-Sat in the garden of a locally listed Georgian House in Blackheath, the proposed scheme is arranged as two single storey pavilions around a mature Oak tree.
-Unsymmetrical in plan, the two pavilions exploit the sites orientation to allow morning light into living space and evening light into the sleeping space.
-Two open sided courtyards sit either side of the connecting element
+A light touch timber frame house in the garden of a locally listed Georgian House in Blackheath.
+The scheme is formed by two single storey pavilions arranged around a mature Oak tree; asymmetrical in plan, the two pavilions exploit the sites orientation to allow

 Drawings